hugoroy/blog/a-small-lesson-about-patent-fud.md

 Netflix and others want to control who can publish videos (though patents) and who can watch videos (through DRM).

-The first part (patents) seem lost.
+The first part (patents) seems lost.
 We have to fight for the second part.

 But here I want to focus a little bit on how they achieved to